-The Council and its partners City of York Council and North York Moors National Park Authority published draft new policies for Minerals and Waste in November 2016 along with relevant indicators.
+The Council and its partners City of York Council and North York Moors National Park Authority adopted new policies for Minerals and Waste in February 2022 along with relevant indicators.
 This AMR contains information about the new indicators in Appendix 5 as well as other relevant information.